kodbasen/sloop/README.md

 Sloop uses the best of two world.
 Docker for bootstrapping your cluster and native `kubelet` for full Kubernetes functionality.

-Sloop is currently using Kubernetes `v1.3.0`
+Sloop is currently using the latest stable Kubernetes version (`v1.3.4`).

 ## Starting your master